![]() |

 could, simply by using that report, repeat the experiment to test its conclusion.

-In general, every lab report should be typed (or word processed) and should
+In general, every lab report should be typed and should have all of the following

 (A) The DATE when the experiment was performed.